Boston University vs. Holy Cross Predictions & Picks - Women's Patriot Tournament Championship

 Boston University Performance Insights

-- The Terriers' +366 scoring differential (outscoring opponents by 11.8 points per game) is a result of scoring 69.2 points per game (104th in college basketball) while giving up 57.4 per outing (30th in college basketball).
+- The Terriers are outscoring opponents by 11.8 points per game with a +366 scoring differential overall.
+They put up 69.2 points per game (104th in college basketball) and allow 57.4 per contest (30th in college basketball).

-- Boston University is posting 71.1 points per game this season in conference contests, which is 1.9 more points per game than its season average (69.2).
+- With 71.1 points per game in Patriot contests, Boston University is putting up 1.9 more points per game in conference games compared to its overall average (69.2 PPG).

-- The Terriers are posting 74.8 points per game at home.
-In road games, they are averaging 63.3 points per contest.
+- Offensively, the Terriers have fared better at home this season, scoring 74.8 points per game, compared to 63.3 per game on the road.

-- Boston University allows 58.8 points per game in home games, compared to 55.9 in road games.
+- Boston University surrenders 58.8 points per game when playing at home, compared to 55.9 on the road.

-- On the offensive side of the ball, the Terriers have increased their production slightly over their last 10 games, scoring 73.2 points per contest over that stretch as opposed to the 69.2 they've put up over the course of this year.
+- On offense, the Terriers have increased their production a little bit over their last 10 games, scoring 73.2 points per contest over that span as opposed to the 69.2 they've put up over the course of this year.

 © 2023 Data Skrive.
 All rights reserved.